How do you love your brain?

 - Both the mind and body need to disconnect every now and then so you can reconnect.

-- There are many benefits of taking a break, including greater relaxation, a boost in productivity, increased creativity, and reduced long-term risk of potentially fatal ailments like heart disease.
+- There are many benefits in taking a break, including greater relaxation, a boost in productivity, increased creativity, and reduced long-term risk of potentially fatal ailments like heart disease.